Vaná: Famalicão

 After the signing of Argentine Agustín Marchesín and promotion of youth player Diogo Costa, Vaná fell to third-choice goalkeeper at Porto and on 31 August 2019 he was loaned to fellow Primeira Liga team F.C.
 Famalicão for the season.
 Second choice to experienced compatriot Rafael Defendi, he made his debut on 30 October in a 2–1 home win over Gil Vicente FC.
 He played 23 total games for the club from Vila Nova de Famalicão, who fell short of a European place after a good start to the season.

 On 2 October 2020, Vaná returned to Famalicão on a permanent transfer.
 He battled for a starting place against Russian Ivan Zlobin, and after a period of self-isolation due to COVID-19, the teenager Luiz Júnior.

-Aris
+Aris Limassol

 Vaná left Portugal on 1 July 2021, when he joined newly promoted Cypriot First Division club Aris Limassol.
-He helped Aris finish 4th in the 2021–22 Cypriot First Division (tied for their highest ever placement in the league), and qualify for European football for the first time in the club's history.
+He helped Aris finish 4th in the 2021–22 Cypriot First Division, and qualify for European football for the first time in the club's history.
+The following season, he helped them win the league for the first time ever, and was voted as the best goalkeeper of the league season.
+He also received the Best Save and Golden Gloves awards.